aws-samples/aws-hpc-tutorials/content/05-batch-mnp-train-gpu/08-submit-mnp-job.md

 ### Multi-Node Deepspeed run with mistral

-- You will run the multi node deepspeed use case with mistral.
+- Run the multi node deepspeed use case with mistral.
 Ensure that WANDB is disabled
 - Enable the NCCL_DEBUG level to INFO to observe the messages
 ```bash
 export NCCL_DEBUG=INFO
 ```

-- **Set the NCCL_SOCKET_IFNAME=eth0, otherwise it will pick the first IP address for the container which is the container-eth0**
+- **Set the NCCL_SOCKET_IFNAME=eth0, otherwise it picks the first IP address for the container which is the container-eth0**
 ```bash
 export NCCL_SOCKET_IFNAME=eth0
 ```